charles138/csc-project/README.md

 ```

 ## 5. Setup GitHub for the repository – create secrets
+Note: Please enable 'Allow all actions and reusable workflows' if not enabled.
 ```bash
 gh secret set DATABRICKS_HOST
 gh secret set DATABRICKS_TOKEN